maniish004/HR_Analytics/HR_Analytics/hr-analytics-dashboard-powerbi/README.md

    - Open **Power Query** to review data cleaning steps.
    - Add your own measures and visuals to extend the project.

+---

+## **License**

+This project is licensed under the **MIT License**.
+See the `LICENSE` file in this repository for full details.

+---

+## **Contact**

+If you’d like to discuss this project, provide feedback, or connect:

+- LinkedIn: <a href="https://www.linkedin.com/in/brejesh-balakrishnan-7855051b9/">Brejesh Balakrishnan</a>

+Feel free to fork the repo, open issues, or suggest improvements!